Historical and Cultural Society of Clay County

 Why build a monument?

-As our nation debates how the Civil War will be remembered in our schools, textbooks, and public spaces, we believe that Felix Battles embodied both a national Civil War hero and an integral part of our local history.
 We also think his story should be told loudly and clearly.
 Throughout our national history, stories like Felix's have been intentionally and systematically overlooked or erased.
 Our difficulties researching his life affirm this: no birth certificate, no photographs, no personal artifacts.
 His first public record?
 An anonymous listing in an 1850 slave schedule in Shelby County, Tennessee.
 His next?
 A name, Felix, in an 1856 Mississippi probate inventory.
-One of 68 slaves.
-A 13-yr-old worth $600.
+One of 68 enslaved men, women, and children.
+A 13-yr-old valued at $600.

-— particularly among people of color — have made great sacrifices for this community.
-Felix can be admired for overcoming a lifetime of injustice and adversity and he can be remembered for his bravery.
-After escaping slavery he risked his life as an American soldier to free his fellow Americans and preserve the Union.
-After the war he moved north to the frontier, married, raised a family, and built both a home and a business.
+A monument in Felix's memory promotes a greater interest in his story and others like it.
+A monument also stands to remind our future generations that many forgotten heroes — particularly among people of color — have made great sacrifices for this community.
+Felix can be admired for overcoming a lifetime of injustice and adversity, and he can be remembered for his bravery.
+After escaping slavery, he risked his life as an American soldier to free his fellow Americans and preserve the Union.
+After the war, he moved north to the frontier, married, raised a family, and built both a home and a business.

 In short, we believe Felix Battles is a man Moorhead can be proud of.